UKHackspaceFoundation/resources/Hackspace Owners Manual/Infrastructure/Physical/Access Control/README.md

 control is to allow members to gain access at any time of the day or night.

 Your access token is something you have, however it can be lost or even stolen meaning that unauthorised access can be gained.
-Clasically good security is made up of both something you have and something you know such as a bank card and PIN.
+Classically good security is made up of both something you have and something you know such as a bank card and PIN.